Learn How to Trade Stocks – Learn the Stock Market

 - relying on software to make decisions

 Einstein once said that "education is the progressive realization of our ignorance".
 In simple terms, I believe this means that we don’t know what we don’t know.
 In my experience, the majority who trade the market do so with little knowledge, blissfully unaware of what they don’t know until it costs them a lot of money.

 Trading on the emotions of fear and greed

-The end result is that the trader acts through a fear of losing and ends up taking a micro view of the market by watching their trades daily or even intra-day or worse they make their decisions based on short term market volatility.
-This leads to an even bigger sin of over trading, as the trader chases the market in an attempt to regain lost capital or profit.
+In the end, the trader over reacts to the fear of losing and winds up taking a micro view of the market by watching their trades daily or even intra-day or worse they make their decisions based on short term market volatility.
+This leads to an even bigger sin of over trading, as the trader chases the market in an effort to regain lost capital or profit.

 An educated trader is never fearful or greedy